 HOT NOW!
-Rohit Shetty Confirms His Next With Ranveer Singh Has A Connection With Junior NTR's Temper
+Rohit Shetty's Next With Ranveer Singh Has A Connection With Junior NTR's Temper

 An Indian Express report quoted Rohit as saying, "We have bought the rights of Temper but our film is not exactly a remake."

-His Film Will Have Just Four-Five Scenes From Temper
+His Film Will Have Just Four To Five Scenes From Temper

-The filmmaker said, "We wanted to take four-five scenes from Temper but we thought it's better to buy the rights.
+The film-maker said, "We wanted to take four-five scenes from Temper but we thought it's better to buy the rights.
 It's what we did with Singham.
 Our film was different from the original Singham except a few scenes.
 Here also, we have written our own film taking the exact idea."

 'Which Film Releases Nowadays Without Controversy Or Comparisons'?